Transportation Impact reaches 10-year milestone

-Transportation Impact has also developed a formidable reputation as a community steward and sought-after employer.
+Transportation Impact, in their 10-year run, has also developed a formidable reputation as a community steward and sought-after employer.
 The company’s ethos is founded in the five core values of integrity, work ethic, passion, perfection, and professionalism, and a belief that a supportive atmosphere, an emphasis on giving and humanity, and approachable leaders and managers helps employees reach their greatest potential.

 Over the decade of its existence, TI has also placed a strong emphasis on philanthropy and has donated more than $1 million to local charities and causes.
 In early 2017 the philanthropy was formalized as IMPACT1 (Improvements Made by People ACTing as 1), which is a pledge to provide 1% in goodwill services, 1% of employee time, and 1% of company profit to the community.

 From the beginning, Byrd and Burt have had an unwavering commitment to TI remaining a family business, in the true sense of the term.

 “We’ve been offered to be bought out many times,” says Byrd, “but we’ve always said no because we want to carry on the legacy of the family.
 All four of our kids have stepped up to the plate and learned the industry.
 That’s very important to us.”